berkaypehllivan/CSharpEgitimKampi501/README.md

 For the methos we will use for the insertion process, we again create an SQL query: **string query = 'Insert Into TblProduct (ProductName, ProductStock, ProductPrice, ProductCategory) values (@productName, @productStock, @productPrice, @productCategory)';** For the assignment of parameters, we first create a variable as **var parameters = new DynamicParameters();** and define **DynamicParameters()** a method in Dapper.
 Then we complete our assignments for each column as **parameters.Add('@productName', txtProductName.Text);** Finally since we will work asynchronously, we finish the addition process by using query and parameters mapping method in the **ExecuteSync** method in **Dapper** in the form of **await connection.ExecuteAsync(query, parameters);** Similarly, we add the delete and update features and as a final example to the **Dapper** topic, we add the operations showing the total number of books, the most expensive book and number of categories and finish our episode.

+**Notes:**

+**Mapping:** We match the table and the class with each other.
+This method is called mapping.
+The layer we will use in this structure is called **DTO**.

 ## 📌 Episode 24: Using MongoDb with C# Part 1
+With this section, we started the 601 module of the course with the subject of **MongoDB**.
+We started the section by designing a new form as an interface where can perform **CRUD** operations in the classic format.
+Then we right-clicked on our project and clicked on '**Manage Nuget Packages**' in the tab opened and in the window that opened, we went to the '**Browse**' section and typed '**MongoDB**' in the search tab and installed the '**MongoDB.Bson**' '**MongoDB.Driver**' packages.

+After this process we created a new folder called 'Entities' in our project and created a new class named customer in it.
+(This class will contain the properties of the customer entity we'll use.)
+Then we add the options we added to our application as properties, but unlike **MSSQL** we make the value of the id property string, not int.
+After adding all the necessary properties, we add 2 attributes in the form of **[BsonId]** and **[BsonRepresentation(BsonType.ObjectId)]** in order to use a **MongoDB** on the id.
+The purpose of the 2 attributes we add is to make the customer id information unique.

+After completing our operations in the 'Entites' folder, we added a new folder called 'Services' to our project and created a new class called **MongoDbConnection**.
+We created a field in the form of **private IMongoDatabase _database** in this class and created our constructor method by type ctor and after that press **Tab** button.

 ## 📌 Episode 25: Using MongoDb with C# Part 2